AAPC - Advancing the Business of Healthcare

 2. Why are HCPCS Level II codes, which appear to represent everything but routine medical procedures, considered a national procedure code set?

-To understand the answers to these questions and gain a better grasp of HCPCS coding, you need to know how these two code sets came into existence.
+To understand the answers to these questions and gain a better grasp of HCPCS coding, it is necessary to know how these two code sets came into existence.

 History of HCPCS Coding

 The history of HCPCS coding began in 1978 when the federal government created this coding system to standardize the reporting of medical services to the federal government for reimbursement.
-The HCPCS system, however, underwent several changes before adoption by commercial payers, which was eventually mandated by HIPAA in 1996.
+The HCPCS system, however, underwent several changes before adoption by commercial payers, which was eventually mandated by Health Insurance Portability and Accountability Act (HIPAA) in 1996.

 Prior to the advent of procedure coding, providers submitted written descriptions of the services they performed to payers for reimbursement.
 This proved inefficient, in that 100 providers could report the same service with 100 different descriptions.